RobertKienast/DAQ-Technical-Assessment/brainstorming.md

 Honestly I didn't read through the spec sheet too much and just realized that the output is not stdout (which makes sense) so a dodgey solution will be done

+NOTE
+you may have to pipe the input by doing
+./answer > output.txt

 Stage 3:
 Sorry about this but start the docker enviroment and connect to it by bash